jomarmontuya/jomarmontuya/README.md

 # Hey there, I'm Jomar Montuya 👋

-I'm a web developer interested in creating robust and intuitive web applications.
+I'm a web developer and I work with Zesty.io help maintain headless CMS platform.
 I specialize in React, React Native, Vue, Node.js, Prisma, and PostgreSQL.
 I'm always looking for opportunities to collaborate on exciting open source projects.

 ## 🚀 Skills